Why Sea Turtles?

 How You Can Help

-As a volunteer, you’ll help us study and protect these ancient and magnificent creatures.
+As a volunteer with our Sea Turtle Conservation Program, you will help study and protect these ancient and magnificent creatures.
 Here’s a snapshot:

 Nesting season (June-November):

 - Tag turtles and take biometric data during nightly patrols

 - Help run the sea turtle hatchery (move at-risk nests to the hatchery and release hatchlings)

 - Perform morning patrols to enforce a presence on the beach

 - Gather information on straggler turtles that come to shore